esm7/obsidian-vimrc-support/README.md

 - `surround` - surround your selected text in visual mode or word in normal mode with text.
 - `pasteinto` - paste your current clipboard into your selected text in visual mode or word in normal mode.
 Useful for creating hyperlinks.
 - `jscommand` and `jsfile` - extend Vim mode using JavaScript snippets.
+- `source` - loads Vim commands from a file (relative to the vault root).

 Commands that fail don't generate any visible error for now.